ssrome/100-days-of-code/log.md

 **Today's Progress:** Continued working on React Challenges from Front End Libraries Certification on FreeCodeCamp

 **Thoughts:** Still working through this and taking my time to really absorb the information in.
 One conclusion that I've come to is that I need to be developing little projects to show what I'm learning, even if they are just components and stop thinking I need to do a whole page.

+### Day 40: January 1, 2019

+**Today's Progress:** Started on Build a JavaScript Calculator project and continued working on React Challenges from Front End Libraries Certification on FreeCodeCamp

+**Thoughts:** I'm still taking my time to work through this part so with that in mind and wanting to do some more projects,  I thought it was a good idea to start on one of the JavaScript projects so then I test how well I've been absorbing all that I've learnt so far.